-In this Manual we consider biopesticides plant protection products that contain microorganisms (including viruses), botanicals, or semiochemicals as active ingredient.
-These groups of ingredients have different data requirements and guidances, which justifies a separate Evaluation Manual.
+In this Manual we consider biopesticides, i.e., plant protection products (PPPs) that contain microorganisms (including viruses), botanicals, or semiochemicals as active substance.
+Due to their inherent differences with conventional chemical active substances, these groups of substances have customized data requirements and guidances, which logically justifies a separate Evaluation Manual.